 Top Security Tips for Airbnb Hosts

-Are you on the fence about becoming an Airbnb host b concerned about security?
-It’s certainly an understandable consideration—you are letting strangers into your home after all.
+Are you on the fence about becoming an Airbnb host?
+Concerned about security?
+It’s certainly an understandable consideration—you're letting strangers into your home after all.

 While some rental debacles have made the news since Airbnb started, for every one guest who may cause an issue, there are hundreds (if not more) of well-meaning, well-paying vacationers that make Airbnb a success worldwide.

 It's in Airbnb's best interest to ensure their hosts and guests are as safe as possible.
 Rest assured they take security seriously.
 They run hosts and guests against regulatory, terrorist, and sanction watchlists, and they also conduct background checks for hosts and guests in the U.S.

 We’ll discuss other protections Airbnb offers as well as additional measures you can implement for security at your Airbnb house.

 Every guest booking on Airbnb must provide their full name, date of birth, phone number, email, and payment information.
 You also have the option to require guests to provide Airbnb with a government ID before booking.
 This links users to a location and helps Airbnb confirm the guest’s identity.

 Protect your ID

 Be sure to remove sensitive information like your passport and social security card from your rental property.
 It’s also a good idea to stop by the post office and put a hold your mail delivery when you’re expecting guests.